Condemor-bit/autoac_pi/README.md

 >
 >print('The humidity is:', humedad)

-Save the file anda type
+Save the file and type

 >python3 test_dht.py